yazz/VisualJS/README.md

-### What is Yazz not good for?
+### What is GoShareData not good for?
 <img height='350px' src='http://918thefan.com/wp-content/uploads/2012/05/anthony-taber-square-peg-looking-at-round-hole-thinking-with-a-proper-diet-moderate-bu-new-yorker-cartoon-e1336682469227.jpg' />

-Yazz is unsuitable for quite a wide variety of data needs, since it is a desktop product. it is NOT suitable for:
+GoShareData is unsuitable for quite a wide variety of data needs, since it is a desktop product. it is NOT suitable for:

-**Small businesses** - Since yazz needs an intranet to work, it is unsuitable for most small businesses, as they do not have their own network
+**Small businesses** - Since GoShareData needs an intranet to work, it is unsuitable for most small businesses, as they do not have their own network

-**Regulatory reporting** - yazz Data is a tool to help you understand and share your data, but it is not for full blown professional reporting
+**Regulatory reporting** - GoShareData Data is a tool to help you understand and share your data, but it is not for full blown professional reporting

 **Web based forms** - Survey Monkey, Typeform and others are a much better fit for this